tibbon/WDI_Summer_Public/HomeworkAssignments.md

 [here](./assignments/html_reading.md)
 * The presentations are in the [resources](./resources/) directory if you need to review
+* Finish today's HTML coding exercise and push
-* If you have yet to finish your Stock Portfolio tracker and submit a pull request, work on this tonight.
+* If you have yet to finish your Stock Portfolio tracker and submit a pull request, *work on this tonight*.
 We will do an additional coding exercise with it tomorrow morning.